truenas/documentation/content/SCALE/GettingStarted/Install/ConsoleSetupMenuScale.md

 Log in with the admin user name and password set for the administration user during the <file>iso</file> installation process, and then go to **Network** to edit an interface or global network configuration settings.

 #### Configuring Home User Network Settings
-Home users have a few options to allow Internet access using TrueNAS SCALE:
+Home users have a few options to allow Internet access using TrueNAS:

 * Use 8.8.8.8 as the DNS nameserver address
 * Use your ISP provider DNS servers (contact them for assistance with these addresses)